rcw3bb/template-go-application/README.md

 * application.properties
 * application-test.properties

-By default only the application.properties file is loaded.
+By default, only the application.properties file is loaded.
 But when the test is passed in as environment using the environment flag *(e.g. **-e test** or **--environment test**)*, it will also load the application-test.properties.
 This will override the values found in application.properties.

 Use the following syntax to create an environment based configuration: